ColinKennedy/ways/docs/why.rst

 Using "split('-')" is definitely not ideal because we're forcing a specific convention on the code that would need to be enforced in any other tool.
 But we don't have much of a choice.
-It's either that, use regex or another text parser.
+It's either that, use regex or some other text parser.

 To make it easier for other tools to follow the same convention, we could make "-" a global variable or read in from a config file.
 That will help but,